Mathnerd314/stroscot/docs/Commentary/IR.rst

 The CBV CPS encoding is quite annoying, e.g. :cite:`downenSequentCalculusCompiler2016` it inverts nested function calls ``map f (map g xs)`` as ``λk.map g (λh.h xs (λys.map f (λh'.h' ys k)))``.
 Per :cite:`maurerCompilingContinuations2016` this makes CSE harder, e.g. ``f (g x) (g x)`` vs ``g (\xv. g (\yv. f k xv yv) x) x``.
 Also rewrite rules are harder to apply.
 Even CBV has an encoding - :cite:`flanaganEssenceCompilingContinuations1993` point out that "realistic" CBV CPS compilers mark source function calls as using special continuation closures to allow efficient calls.
 The call-by-need transform is worse - :cite:`okasakiCallbyneedContinuationpassingStyle1994` describes how the thunk graph itself must be represented in the CPS term.
 It does have the benefit that the term graph is built incrementally, by gluing together subgraphs generated on demand by reduction, but the graph is still obfuscated as imperative code. :cite:`kennedyCompilingContinuationsContinued2007` states assigning names to continuations is really a benefit, but doesn't discuss the other drawbacks of the encoding.

 :cite:`sabryReasoningProgramsContinuationpassing1992` demonstrated that CBV CPS was reversible, and proved that beta-eta-reduction in CPS corresponded to the A-reductions plus call-by-value reduction on the original term.
 Hence, per :cite:`flanaganEssenceCompilingContinuations1993`, many compilers adopted reducing the expression to A normal form between other transformations as a replacement for CPS.
 However, per :cite:`kennedyCompilingContinuationsContinued2007`, ANF is not closed under beta-reduction - inlining can create nested lets, which then have to be "renormalized", floated out or rearranged via "commuting conversions".
 Similarly, the A-reduction ``E (if x then a else b) = if x then E a else E b`` duplicates the evaluation context, and as such is commonly left out.
 The workaround is to introduce a "join point", the ``e`` in ``let e z = ... in if x then e a else e b``.
 But join points are essentially continuations, second-class in that they are represented by function bindings.
-Even if specifically marked, they are fragile, in that per :cite:`maurerCompilingContinuations2016` the case-of-case transformation must handle join points specially, and similarly other transformations must preserve join points (e.g. not inlining the join point.
+Even if specifically marked, they are fragile, in that per :cite:`maurerCompilingContinuations2016` the case-of-case transformation must handle join points specially, and similarly other transformations must preserve join points (e.g. not inlining the join point).
 Furthermore, they are not really functions, requiring a special calling convention to compile efficiently.
 As Kennedy says, "Better to start off with a language that makes continuations explicit."

-So both CPS and ANF suck.
+So all of CPS, ANF, and joint points suck.
 Fortunately, :cite:`downenSequentCalculusCompiler2016` presents Sequent Core, which retains the advantages of first-class continuations while avoiding the drawbacks.
 Sequent Core does not force choosing an evaluation order.
 A nested function application is munged a little, but the order is not inverted and CSE still works. ``Cut`` glues together graph pieces, but is itself part of the graph, hence does not need to encode its sub-graphs.
 Functions reduce to join points and other types of sequent, rather than the reverse.
 Reduction is uniformly cut-elimination, and does not require renormalization.
+Downen at al. implemented Sequent Core, but the implementation was complex.
+I think though that this complexity was mainly due to the need to interface with GHC and closely follow the design of GHC's original System F-like Core.
+A novel implementation focusing on a "clean" sequent logic, and emphasizing duality and symmetries, like Stroscot's, should be able to avoid this implementation complexity.
+I asked SPJ and he was like "go for it."

 SSA represents code as procedures containing imperative blocks, and can't express higher-order features.
 But, per :cite:`appelSSAFunctionalProgramming1998`, SSA code blocks map directly to mutually recursive tail-called functions, with the procedure as a distinguished function.
 Indeed, the Swift Intermediate Language adopted block arguments instead of φ-nodes.
 SSA's basic blocks identify "small" functions that can be compiled easily, but this pass can be replicated in any IR.
 The other aspect of SSA, single static variable assignment, is reflected in a pass that remove mutable variables by replacing them with additional input and output arguments.